 My Swedish great-grandfather came over in the 1870’s and settled in Waco, Texas.
 I have photocopies of his steamship ticket and citizenship papers.
 As a little kid, I went to school in Texas.
 That’s where you learn that the three greatest Americans are George Washington, Abraham Lincoln, an Sam Houston, and not necessarily in that order.
 You also learn square dancing.

-Skip anead several years, and I’m in college where I have to take three physical education classes.
-While my friends are taking things like tennis or bowling swimming, I’m thinking, “Now what’s air conditioned in the summer and heated in the winter, and I don’t have to bferak out into too much of a sweat.”
-So took Square Dance, and Folk Dance, and Modern Dance where I thought I’d learn how to cha-cha and waltz.
+Skip ahead several years, and I’m in college where I have to take three physical education classes.
+While my friends are taking things like tennis or bowling swimming, I’m thinking, “Now what’s air conditioned in the summer and heated in the winter, and I don’t have to break out into too much of a sweat.”
+So I took Square Dance, and Folk Dance, and Modern Dance where I thought I’d learn how to cha-cha and waltz.

 I’m not in Modern Dance for 5 minutes when the instructor started talking about getting black leotards.
 I also notice that I’m the only guy in the class.
 It seems that Modern Dance means “Moderne Dawnce.”